 By Dee Pilgrim

 Having worked hard all your life, the thought of being able to do exactly what you please when you retire is irresistible.
 Although more than a third of people surveyed saw retirement as a time to have fun and relax more, others said they can't wait to get started on new and exciting ventures.

 Unsurprisingly, one of the top things people want to do when they retire is to go out and explore far flung places they may not have been to before.
-This urge to travel in the future is even more understandable in the context of the coronavirus pandemic, when the chance even to go on our usual holidays abroad has been extremely limited.
+This urge to travel in the future is even more understandable in the context of the coronavirus pandemic, when the chance even to go on our usual holidays abroad was extremely limited.

 If travelling is top of your bucket list, there are plenty of specialist travel companies offering tours and trips catering to the needs of older travellers.
 It's also important to check you have adequate insurance before you leave, to cover you if things don't go to plan.